 The Tower’s Bridge (Ponte delle Torri)

-The bridge is accessible by a pathway / road that loops around the Rocca (Via Gattaponi).
+The Tower’s Bridge is accessible by a pathway / road that loops around the Rocca (Via Gattaponi).
 When I visited (in October 2016), the bridge was closed to pedestrians due to recent earthquakes.
 Seeing as the bridge is at least 700 years old, I was happy to stay on solid earth and not try to make the journey across!

 Along the loop on the south-west corner, you’ll find a small cafe called Bar Gelateria La Portella, serving drinks and gelato.
 I highly recommend it as a good stopping point to have a drink or a coffee and take in the beautiful views!